itsjamie/lambda-examples/README.md

 # Lambda-examples

-Here are some examples of using AWS Lambda.
+Here is an example of using AWS Lambda with Go.